Bjgilles/nr-designer-erstudio/README.md

 # nr-designer-erstudio
-Repo for supporting migration from Designer to ER Studio
+Repo for supporting the migration of models from databases and Oracle Designer to ER Studio